somnambulist-tech/laravel-doctrine-tenancy/README.md

  * for multi-site
    * in bootstrap/app.php
      * change Application instance to \Somnambulist\Tenancy\Foundation\TenantAwareApplication
+     * _Note:_ if multi-site is enabled and this changed not made, an exception will be raised.
    * in HttpKernel:
      * add TenantSiteResolver middleware to middleware, after CheckForMaintenanceMode
      * add TenantRouteResolver middleware to middleware, after TenantSiteResolver